-Vibration from the engine operating may cause a body component or another part of the vehicle to make rumbling noise.
+Vibration from the engine operating may cause a body component or another part of the application to make rumbling noise.

-The drive belt(s) may have a condition that cannot beseen or felt.
+The drive belt(s) may have a condition that cannot be seen or felt.
 Sometimes replacing the drive belt may be the only repair for the symptom.

-If replacing the drive belt(s), completing the diagnostictable, and the noise is only heard when the drive component with a failure.
-Varying the load on the different accessory drive components may aid in identifying which component is causing the rumblingnoise.
+If replacing the drive belt(s), completing the diagnostic table, and the noise is only heard when the drive component with a failure.
+Varying the load on the different accessory drive components may aid in identifying which component is causing the rumbling noise.